adriantabirta/CombineLocationManager/README.md

 ## Contribution
 This repo is in active development state, so feel free to open PR, issues & missing features.
 Future SPM targets that may be useful:
-* CombineLocationManagerAsync - for async await
+* LocationManagerAsync - for async await
-* CombineLocationManagerRx - for RxSwift
+* LocationManagerRx - for RxSwift